mpav432/Tourney/readme.md

+# How to run

+To run the script: download the venv directory into a python project location and run the 'Tourney.py' Script

 # Instructions

 This program simulates a tournement with four categories of games.
 Players are randomly matched with eachother to play in scrums of 4 in either 2v2 or FFA games.